PhenixCollaboration/web/README.md

 The `GitHub Pages` version is the development version.
-For the current production version of the site please see phenix.bnl.gov.
+For the current production version of the site please see <a href="https://www.phenix.bnl.gov/" target="_blank">phenix.bnl.gov</a>
 There is no set schedule for releases, these are done "as required".

 Please see the "how-to" section in the "About" menu of the site for the information being constantly updated.
 We use the Jekyll static site generator